UW-Madison-Bacteriology-Bioinformatics/chtc-containers/README.md

 fastqc -h

-fastqc *.fastq
+fastqc /staging/ptran5/raw_data/*.fastq
 ```

-In this .sh file, you do no need to activate the conda environment anymore.
+In this .sh file, you do not need to activate the conda environment anymore.
+In this example, we are running the program FASTQC on all the fastq samples in the folder `/staging/ptran5/raw_data/`.
+We can do this because `/staging` is accessible from the working nodes, therefore we can call it directly in the executable script.

 ### Submit your job
 You can submit your job using `condor_submit <file.sub>` as usual, making sure that you are using the <file.sub> file that uses the .sif file in the container line.
-If you are using `condor_submit` with the `-i` flag to interactively test your code, you will need to type `conda activate` (no need to specify any environment name)
+If you are using `condor_submit` with the `-i` flag to interactively test your code.
+If you do test your code interactively, you will need to type `conda activate` (no need to specify any environment name)

-# How to build a Apptainer container from an existing conda environment
+# Alternative: How to build an Apptainer container from an existing conda environment

 1) First activate your environment, and export it as a yml file:
 Let's say I have an environment called `checkm2`